adamparkosidis/statistical-analysis-Gaia-data/README.md

-# A Statistical Analysis of Gaia's data
+# A Statistical Analysis of Gaia's data, estimating the distance of cluster NGC2506 using Bayes’ theorem.

 ## Introduction

 For this project we use a data file which contains astrometric and photometric data for 401448 stars observed by the Gaia mission, which have been identified as belonging to 1229 open star clusters in our galaxy.
 Besides measuring extremely accurate positions on the sky, Gaia provides measurement of the star’s proper motion and parallax.
 The parallax can be used to directly estimate the distance to the star.

 The data is taken from an analysis of Gaia’s Data Release 2 (DR2), a database of 1.3 billion sources which includes the astrometric data as well as photometry in 3 optical bands.
 The open cluster study used a sophisticated clustering analysis of the astrometric information to identify which objects